jeroen94704/klepcbgen/README.md

 ## Installation

-klepcbgen requires python 3 and the jinja2 template module.
-Assuming you have a reasonably recent python install which includes pip by default, you can simply install jinja2 using the following command:
+You can install klepcbgen by [downloading and unzipping the code](https://github.com/jeroen94704/klepcbgen/archive/master.zip) or by cloning the repository:

+`git clone https://github.com/jeroen94704/klepcbgen`

+Then install the required dependencies, use the following command:

-`pip install jinja2`
+`pip install -r requirements.txt`

 (Note: On Windows, make sure to execute this command in a shell with admin rights)

-Then either [download and unzip the code](https://github.com/jeroen94704/klepcbgen/archive/master.zip) or clone the repository:

-`git clone https://github.com/jeroen94704/klepcbgen`

 ## Usage